M Shed

 M Shed is a museum in Bristol, England, located on Prince's Wharf beside the Floating Harbour in a dockside transit shed formerly occupied by Bristol Industrial Museum.
 The museum's name is derived from the way that the port identified each of its sheds.
 M Shed is home to displays of 3,000 artefacts and stories, showing Bristol's role in the slave trade and items on transport, people, and the arts.
 Admission is free.

-The museum opened in June 2011, with exhibits exploring life and work in the city.
-In its first year, 700,000 people visited the new museum.

-Normally moored in front of the museum is a collection of historic vessels, which include a 1934 fireboat (the Fire-float Pyronaut), and two tugboats (Mayflower, the world's oldest surviving steam tug, and John King, a 1935 diesel tug) and the replica caravel The Matthew, the ship that crossed the Atlantic with John Cabot in 1497.

 The museum contains a shop, learning space and café.